dotnet/docs/docs/standard/modernize-with-azure-and-containers/walkthroughs-technical-get-started-overview.md

 ### Overview

 Deploying to a Docker host on a Windows Server 2016 Virtual Machine (VM) in Azure lets you quickly set up development/test/staging environments.
 It also gives you a common place for testers or business users to validate the app.
-VMs also can be valid Infrastucture as a Service (IaaS) production environments.
+VMs also can be valid Infrastructure as a Service (IaaS) production environments.

 ### Goals